comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 bash frame2 "car deleted successufully"
 ```

-### Script for summary of the total distance traveled
+### Script for summary of the total distance for one car
 Steps:
 1.Check if only one argument is entered
 2.Check if the car exists